[UPDATED JUNE 2023]

 Did you know dogs can get hay fever?
-In this dog hay fever guide, learn the signs of canine hay fever and check out our 5-step plan to help your scratching dog beat the allergic itch.
-This time of year, is when you begin to see the signs....
+In this dog hay fever guide, learn the signs of canine hay fever and read our 5-step plan to help ease their allergies.
+Remember, spring is when you might begin to see the signs of dog hay fever....

-Longer days in spring and summer days spell longer walks in the countryside, more sunbathing in the garden and epic games of fetch.
-Though the possibilities for outdoor antics may go up with the temperature, spring and summer aren't necessarily great news for all dogs.
+Longer days in spring and summer days spell longer walks in the countryside, more sunbathing in the garden, and epic games of fetch.
+Though the possibilities for outdoor antics may go up with the good weather, spring and summer aren't necessarily great news for all dogs.
 That’s because many suffer from hay fever – just like us humans.

-- Licking, nibbling, or biting at their paws
+Itchy paws - licking, nibbling, or biting at their paws

-- Rubbing their face on the furniture or the floor (sometimes it looks like they are just enjoying themselves... but may not be)
+Rubbing their face on the furniture or the floor (sometimes it looks like they are just enjoying themselves... but that may not be the case)

-So how does hay fever affect dogs in the UK, and how can we help dogs struggling with it?
+So how does hay fever affect dogs, and how can we help dogs struggling with it?

-Developing hay fever and pollen allergies differs to the way in which us humans are triggered.
+How dogs develop hay fever and pollen allergies differ to the ways in which humans are triggered.
 Dogs can develop hay fever when pollen is taken in via their skin.
-Our furry friends also demonstrate a very different reaction to getting hay fever too.
+Our furry friends also demonstrate a very different reaction to getting hay fever, too.
 Your pooch endures an arguably worse fate: all-over-itches.
 When a dog has itchy skin it can not only be irritating for them, but can also create sores, making their skin become more painful.

-This is because when a dog has an allergic reaction, the histamines released by the body in response to pollen are released in the skin.
-This is what can make seasonal allergies so hard to spot, and uncomfortable to endure.
+This is because when a dog has an allergic reaction in their skin, the histamines released by the body in response to pollen are released in the skin.
+This is what can make seasonal allergies in dogs hard to spot, and uncomfortable to endure.

-Hay fever – not just a summertime affliction
+Dog hay fever – allergies are not just a summertime affliction

-Much like in humans, symptoms of canine hay fever begin in April and can last until late summer.
-Frolicking in a grass pollen meadow this spring and summer, with high pollen counts, could leave your pet with a persistent itch from a pollen or grass allergy.
+Much like in humans, symptoms of canine hay fever can begin in April and can last until late summer.
+Frolicking in a grass-pollen-rich meadow this spring and summer, with high pollen counts, could leave your pet with a persistent itch from a pollen or grass allergy.

-As well as grass, our canine friends are sensitive to tree pollen which can start to become an issue from as early as February, check out this annual pollen guide.
+As well as grass, our canine friends can be sensitive to tree pollen which can start to become an issue from as early as February, check out this annual pollen guide.
 So start keeping an eye out for itching and scratching from late February and early March.

 How to help with dog hay fever

 Luckily, if you think your dog may be prone to hay fever, there’s a lot you can do to help.
-Here is our 5-step guide to beat the seasonal itch:
+Here is our 5-step guide to beating your dog's pollen allergy:

-- Fight the fleas – Flea allergies can really exacerbate skin problems and should be treated promptly.
+- Fight the fleas – Dog flea allergies can really exacerbate skin problems, and it is sensible to treat them promptly.
 As well as avoiding infestation in your home, you must treat fleas immediately to avoid more serious skin problems.

 - Brush daily – As well as a good brush down every day, remember to carefully comb or cut out matted hair.
 Any lumps or clumps can hold dirt and debris, which is uncomfortable for your pet.